Stmsmj/Maze/README.md

 #### BFS
 this mode uses the BFS algorithm to find the path between start to end

+you should just watch the computer play and enjoy

 more information about [BFS algorithm](https://en.wikipedia.org/wiki/Breadth-first_search)

 Video

 #### DFS
 this mode uses the DFS algorithm to find the path between start to end

+in this mode also you will just watch and enjoy

 more information about [DFS algorithm](https://en.wikipedia.org/wiki/Depth-first_search)